 Should You Rush with Such a Limited Statute?

 Your first thought after learning that Tennessee only affords injured parties one year to take action might be that you need to file as soon as possible after being in an accident.
 While this is not inherently a bad idea, it is not necessarily the best choice.
 The main reason you might want to wait just a little bit is to ensure that your medical examinations have given you a clear idea of how much your recuperation is going to cost you.
 Go to the doctor once and sue for that initial amount and you could short yourself out of tens of thousands of dollars of necessary damages, especially if your injury requires rehabilitation or caused a lifelong condition.

 What you should do immediately is seek out the help of a professional Memphis personal injury attorney.
-At Leffler Renfroe, you can find a tea of attorneys with more than 60 years of combined legal experience and multiple multimillion dollar case results under their belts.
+At the Law Office of Stephen R. Leffler, P.C., you can find a tea of attorneys with more than 30 years of combined legal experience and multiple multimillion dollar case results under their belts.
 Get that caliber of service on your side by contacting our firm and asking for an initial case analysis.